WebAssembly/wasi-webgpu/README.md

 ### API walk-through

-The full API documentation can be found [here](wasi-proposal-template.md).
+The full API documentation can be found in [imports.md](imports.md).

 [Walk through of how someone would use this API.]